kevinknoll/DocumentHandler/README.md

 The function takes an argument which is usually 1 (undefined error).
 Also see Android section.
 * url: A URL to a document.
 Any cookies the system has for this server are passed along.
 This ensures that authenticated downloads also work.

+## Amazon Fire OS

+See Android section below.
+The plugin uses the same exact source code for both Amazon Fire OS and Android.

 ## Android

 The plugin downloads a document and starts an intent, so that other installed applications can open it.